 The cooled air is then circulated through and over the crop, cooling the growing environment until it is vented out the other side.
-For fan and pad cooling to work at maximum efficiency, it is important to keep the growing area as airtight as possible so that air being drawn in from outside is forced over the wet pads and does not come in through other openings where it won't be cooled.
+For fan and pad cooling to work at maximum efficiency, it is important to keep the growing area as airtight as possible to enable air drawn from the outside to be forced onto the wet pads instead of coming through other openings where it won't be cooled.

-Some smaller growers have made their own fan and pad system using capillary matting and similar materials; however, these pads can rot over time if they are used continuously (and therefore wet for most of the day).
+Some smaller growers make their own fan and pad system using capillary matting and similar materials; however, these pads can rot over time if they are used continuously (and therefore wet for most of the day).

-Commercially designed pads for evaporative cooling are manufactured from material that often incorporates wetting agents and other compounds to resist rot.
+Commercially designed pads for evaporative cooling are manufactured from materials that often incorporate wetting agents and other compounds to resist rot.
 Algaecides can also be used in the water circulating through evaporative pads to prevent the buildup of algae on surfaces, which lowers the efficiency of the cooling pad.